Configuring PTZ Auto Framing Initial Settings (“Person” mode)

 • When [P/T Direction] – [Direction] – [Ceiling] is changed

-17. Configure the settings on the [Others] screen.
+21. Configure other settings on the [Others] screen.

 Configure the following settings, as required.